 - the name and contact details of the Museum

-- a description of the data breach including when it occurred, the circumstances of the breach, who may have accessed the information and the steps taken to contain the breach
+- a description of the data breach, including when it occurred, the circumstances of the breach, who may have accessed the information and the steps taken to contain the breach

 - the kinds of information concerned

-- recommendations about the practical steps (if any) that affected people should take in response to the breach
+- recommendations about the practical steps (if any) that affected people should take in response to the breach.

 3.11 Review and follow up

 The response team should review the incident and make recommendations about how to prevent future breaches.
-This may include updating policies or procedures, revising or conducting additional staff training or changing IT access controls.
+This may include updating policies or procedures, revising or conducting additional training for employees or changing IT access controls.
 Where additional risks are discovered through a data breach, relevant policies or procedures (such as security risk management plans or threat risk assessments) should be updated to reflect the new risk or threat and potential mitigations.